 Do you need great credit to qualify for an FHA loan?

 You don’t need perfect credit for an FHA loan.
 You may be eligible with a credit score as low as 500 to 580.
 If your credit score is below 580, you may need to make a larger down payment.

 Will I have to pay mortgage insurance?

 Yes.
 FHA loans require mortgage insurance to protect the lender.

 How do FHA loans make homeownership more attainable?

-FHA loans also allow gift money for down payments, cosigners/borrowers who don’t live in the home and higher debt-to-income ratios.
+FHA loans also allow cosigners or borrowers who don’t live in the home, higher debt-to-income ratios and gift money for down payments.